Free Chicken Coop Plans

 One minor quibble, the overall length of this coop is about 9 feet, somewhat of an awkward size when buying lumber.
 I would probably reduce that to 8 feet (make the sheltered coop area a little smaller, but leave the yard the same) or expand the whole thing to 10 feet long and raise another bird or two.
 The bigger coop will still be easily portable.

-Click on 'Image Gallery' on that page to see the graphic depiction of the plan.
+Here's the link: (when you get to the page click on 'Image Gallery' to see the graphic depiction of the plan)